-How to Design the Ideal Customer Experience: 6 Tips
+How to Design the Optimal Customer Experience: 6 Tips

 The vast majority of business leaders — 90% — say improving the customer experience is a top strategic priority for their companies.